ygtzz/jquery.marquee/README.md

 ### params

-- direction left,right,up,down default is left.
+- `direction` left,right,up,down, default is left.
-- step      the scroll step every time
+- `step`      the scroll step every time
-- interval  the scroll interval
+- `interval`  the scroll interval
-- loop      the scroll times, 0 is infinite
+- `loop`      the scroll times, 0 is infinite